Hunting Rifle (film): Plot

 In a short prologue, a hunter armed with a double-barreled gun, accompanied only by his dog, walks through a snowy landscape, while a narrator describes his appearance.
 The film then switches to a flashback which takes up the rest of the film.

 Misugi, the hunter of the opening sequence, and a company director and art collector, is newly married to the much younger and inexperienced Midori.
 Midori's older cousin Saiko has been married for a few years to successful physician Kadota.
 One day, a woman named Hamako shows up with her young child in Saiko's house, claiming that she is Kadota's former mistress and the child his extramarital daughter Shoko.
 When Hamako dies in an accident shortly after, Saiko agrees to adopt Shoko, but divorces her husband.
 Saiko visits Midori, making a great impression on Misugi with her sophistication and education.
 Misugi falls in love with her, and soon the two start a passionate affair.
 Saiko feels guilty for her betrayal of her younger cousin, referring to Misugi and herself as "criminals" and vowing that she will kill herself if Midori ever found out.
 Unknown to her, Midori finds out about the adultery but decides to keep calm about her discovery.
-She has short affairs with other men while her marriage with Misugi deterioates into coldness and loneliness.
+She has short affairs with other men while her marriage with Misugi deteriorates into coldness and loneliness.
 Years later, during a visit to the ill Saiko, Midori finally tells her that she knows all about her and Misugi's affair.
 Saiko, who also learned that her former husband Kadota has married again, asks Shoko to burn her diary for her and commits suicide with poison.
 Instead of destroying it as told, Shoko reads her mother's diary, shocked about its content, lamenting the "sad and terrible world of adults".
 The film closes with the prologue's image of Misugi in the snowy landscape.